4.46.4

 Name Description

 getGuidedTours() Returns a collection of all available guided tours in the application.
-The tours are returned as a Promise that resolves to an object where each tour is accessible by its unique identifier.
+This method returns a Promise that resolves to a TourCollection where each tour is accessible by its unique identifier.

 getGuidedTour(id: string) Retrieves a specific guided tour instance by providing its unique identifier.
-Returns a Promise that resolves to a TourInterface object which can be used to control and interact with the tour.
+This method returns a Promise that resolves to a TourInterface object which can be used to control and interact with the tour.

 Properties